GET /indexes/{id}¶

 This example is formatted for readability in a narrow page layout.

 A response from the GET /indexes/{id} endpoint will match an HTTP status code.
-A 200 response will contain the results set.
+A 200 response contains the results set.
 A 4xx response indicates an issue with the configuration of your request.
 A 5xx response indicates that the endpoint is unavailable.

 The 200 response returns a specific index ID.